-Description Used to enable/disable certain feature events to be intercepted by script.
+Description Enables or disables certain feature events to be intercepted by the script.

 Syntax infotag set evt_feature_report {["no"]event_names}

-where 'event_names' is a list of application event names that define what events should or should not be reported to the application when a call is active (connected).
-An event name with "no" prefix means not to report it.
+• event_names-A list of application event names that define what events should or should not be reported to an application when a call is active.
+An event name with a "no" prefix means not to report it.
+Possible values for event_names are as follows:

-Possible event names are:

-fax modem modem_phase hookflash onhook offhook
+- fax

+- modem

+modem_phase

+hookflash

+- onhook

+offhook

+media_inactivity

 Mode Write

 Scope ev_feature

 Return Type None

 Direct Mapping None

+Examples To enable hookflash and disable fax and modem feature events received by the script: infotag set evt_feature_report hookflash nofax nomodem

+To enable media_inactivity received by the script: infotag set evt_feature_report media_activity